 The person in charge had an actual and planned rota which was in line with the statement of purpose.

 Regulation 16: Training and staff development

-The person in charge had a training matrix for review and the inspector noted that there were some gaps in mandatory training.
-However the person in charge committed to addressing these gaps in the coming days.
+The person in charge had a training matrix for review and the inspector noted that all staff had received all mandatory training.